 The very first scapular of St. Michael the Archangel was introduced in the 19th century at the Church of St. Eustace in Rome and belonged to the Brotherhood of St. Michael the Archangel, established in Rome on 30th August 1878.
 Unlike most scapulars, rather than being rectangular in shape, it was made in the shape of a shield.
 One side was navy blue in color, the other black, with these same two colors on the ribbons.
 Both ends of the scapular had a picture of St. Michael the Archangel killing the dragon and the words “Quis ut Deus”.
 Pope Pius IX gave this scapular his blessing, the very first scapular that was formally approved was the scapular approved by Pope Leo XIII in 1880.

 Today the scapular of St. Michael consists of two layers of woollen cloth in the shape of a shield, hand-made by the Carmelite Sisters.
 When sewing each stitch, the sisters pray for each person who will receive the scapular.
 The material comes in two colours, black and navy blue.
 The black side has the image of St. Michael from the shrine at Mont Sant Angelo on Mount Gargano, the navy-blue side shows the image of Our Lady from Miejsce Piastowe, near Krosno, Poland (the motherhouse of the Michaelite Fathers).

-The scapular is the uniform of the angelic army.
-In the same way that we recognize a soldier, police officer or priest by their clothing, so we can also recognize the Member of the Confraternity of the Scapular by the wearing of this sign.
+Just like we recognize a soldier, police officer or priest by the clothing, so we can also recognize the member of the Confraternity of the Scapular by this sign.